Lori-T/lunch_expenses/README.md

 <h2>Instructions</h2>
 <p>The answers are on the index page, if you are sharing this with others start from the 'start' page. </p>
 <h3>Materials needed</h3>
-<p>Full validation is not in place yet so for this to work you can use the details from the ID card and receipt. </p>
+<p>Full validation is not in place yet so for this to work properly, you can use the details from the ID card and receipt.
+If you are doing the exercise in person, you could print the documents out. </p>
 <img src="https://github.com/Lori-T/lunch_expenses/blob/main/app/assets/lunch%20expenses%20ID%20card.png" width="50%" height="50%" alt="staff ID for lunch expenses">
 <strong>Staff ID</strong>
 <ul>